Saeshu/Saeshu/README.md

 -->
 I study how generative models fail—and what those failures reveal about semantic structure in images.

-Current Projects:
+## 🧠 Current Work
-   -MRI super-resolution using latent diffusion, exploring adaptive convolutions and Swin attention for structure-aware reconstruction
+MRI super-resolution using latent diffusion, exploring adaptive convolutions and Swin attention for structure-aware reconstruction.

    🔬 What I’m Exploring
    -Structural degradation across diffusion timesteps

    -Latent space alignment for anatomical consistency

    -Failure modes as signals for reconstruction quality

 🚀 Next Directions
 -Learning feature representations where model failures become informative signals for improving generative behaviour.